Biden will join the UAW strike picket line. Experts can’t recall the last time a president did that

 Carolyn Nippa, who was walking the picket line Monday at the GM parts warehouse in Van Buren Township, Michigan, was ambivalent about the president’s advocacy for electric vehicles, even as she said Biden was a better president than Trump for workers.
 She said it was “great that we have a president who wants to support local unions and the working class.”

 “I know it’s the future.
-It’s the future of the car industry,” Nippa said.
+It’s the future of the car industry,” Nippa said of electric vehicles.
 “I’m hoping it doesn’t affect our jobs.”

 Still, other pickets remained more skeptical about Biden’s visit Tuesday.